mandylauderdale/2012-JSConfEU-Lyrics/Pain in My Heart.md

 Pain in My Heart
 =
-(in regards to the Ajax bug that IOS 6 introduced)
+(in regards to the Ajax bug that IOS 6 introduced; this is to the tune of "Pain in My Heart")

-This pain in my heart, oh yes it's true
+This pain in my heart, oh yes it's true <br>
-It makes me angry and often makes me blue
+It makes me angry and often makes me blue <br>
-This pain in my heart, oh the things that we all go through
+This pain in my heart, oh the things that we all go through <br>

-This pain in my heart, it makes me sigh
+This pain in my heart, it makes me sigh <br>
-I’m never laughin', sometimes it makes me cry
+I’m never laughin', sometimes it makes me cry <br>
-This pain in my heart, I’d like to roll up in a great big ball and die
+This pain in my heart, I’d like to roll up in a great big ball and die <br>

-Ooooo baby, you know it's true
+Ooooo baby, you know it's true <br>
-Deep down in my heart dear
+Deep down in my heart dear <br>
-There is no love for bugs like you
+There is no love for bugs like you <br>

-This pain in my heart, it drives me mad
+This pain in my heart, it drives me mad <br>
-It’s never good because it feels so bad
+It’s never good because it feels so bad <br>
-This pain in my heart, caused by the worst bug I’ve ever had
+This pain in my heart, caused by the worst bug I’ve ever had <br>